vslokenb/HGC_OGP_DB/README.md

 # Package for OGP + Database: rwOGP
 This package is intended to be used to read and write data from the OGP to a local database.
 The package is divided into two parts:
-1. CLI tool for automatic upload of data from the OGP to the local database.
+1. CLI tool for automatic upload of data from the OGP to the local database. (`python rwOGP/main.py`)
-2. GUI to read data from the local database to the OGP
+2. GUI to read data from the local database to the OGP. (`python rwOGP/startGUI.py`)

 ## Getting started
 Set the output template of all OGP survey programs to be [OGP_template.txt](https://github.com/cmu-hgc-mac/HGC_OGP_DB/blob/main/rwOGP/templates/OGP_template.txt) file.